MartinLoerchdelaRosa/Enhanced-URL-Tracking-Filter/README.md

 Translated with www.DeepL.com/Translator (free version)

-The 404 eroor meassage: ```404.
+The 404 error meassage: ```404.
 That’s an error.
 The requested URL /url was not found on this server.
 That’s all we know.```